Flutterwave/Python-v2/README.md

 This initiates a transfer to a customer's account.
 When a transfer is initiated, it comes with a status NEW this means the transfer has been queued for processing.

 **Please note that you must pass ```beneficiary_name``` as part of the initiate call.
 Else an error will be thrown.**
->Also if you are doing international transfers, you must pass a meta parameter as part of your payload as shown below:
+>Also, if you are doing international transfers, you must pass a meta parameter as part of your payload as shown below:
 ```
 "meta": [
     {